rm93/ProjectBlok10/README.md

 ### Description

-With this application, X-rays can be used to identify photos of human lungs, whether a patient has a form of tuberculosis or not by using machine learning.
+With this application, X-rays can be used to identify photos of human lungs, to find out whether a patient has a form of tuberculosis or not by using machine learning.

 Here CUDA can be used to speed up the execution time of the application.